MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucxusbdevice/ns-ucxusbdevice-_ucx_usbdevice_characteristic.md

 ## -description

-Stores the characteristics of an device.
+Stores the characteristics of a device.

 ## -struct-fields